golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/transferring-data.md

 # JS Task API Examples: transferring data

+## Introduction

+This example will show you how to transfer data between your requestor and your rented provider(s).

 {% alert level="info" %}

 This example has been designed to work with the following environments: